gargana/quickstart-eks-hashicorp-consul/README.md

 ## Deployment options

 This Quick Start provides three deployment options:
-* Deploy Snyk into a new VPC (end-to-end deployment).
+* Deploy Consul into a new VPC (end-to-end deployment).
 This option builds a new AWS environment consisting of the VPC, subnets, NAT gateways, security groups, bastion hosts, EKS cluster, a node group, and other infrastructure components.
-It then deploys Snyk into this new EKS cluster.
+It then deploys Consul into this new EKS cluster.
-* Deploy Snyk into a new EKS cluster in an existing VPC.
+* Deploy Consul into a new EKS cluster in an existing VPC.
 This option builds a new AWS EKS cluster, a node group, and other infrastructure components into an existing VPC.
-It then deploys Snyk into this new EKS cluster.
+It then deploys Consul into this new EKS cluster.
-* Deploy Snyk into an existing EKS cluster.
-This option provisions Snyk in your existing AWS infrastructure.
+* Deploy Consul into an existing EKS cluster.
+This option provisions Consul in your existing AWS infrastructure.

 ## Deployment steps